anthony-mills/scubabrain/README.md

 Anthony is a great believer in the world of Open Source.
 If other find his code useful or contribute to the code base even better.

+## Demo

+If you want to see the code in action either install the app from either iTunes or Google Play or alternatively you can view the app in a browser at [scubabrain.anthony-mills.com](https://scubabrain.anthony-mills.com)

 ## Changelog

 = 0.0.3 =